gdavis/Mimir-Feedback/README.md

 # Mimir – Bug Reports & Feedback
 👋 Hello there!
-This is the place for sending bug reports and feedback for the podcast app Mimir; available on both [macOS and iOS](https://apps.apple.com/us/app/mimir-powerful-podcasts/id1508343025) devices.
-Mimir is created by just one developer, so while it may take some time for me to get to all the issues reported, I do want to hear your feedback and fix bugs as soon as I can.
+This is the place for sending bug reports and feedback for the [macOS and iOS](https://apps.apple.com/us/app/mimir-powerful-podcasts/id1508343025) podcast app Mimir.
+This project is created and managed by just me, so while it may take some time for me to get to all the issues reported, I do want to hear your feedback and fix bugs as soon as I can.

 Thank you for taking the time to contribute to making Mimir a better app!

+- Grant

 ## Using Github
 Github is a free and awesome tool many developers use to help create their apps.
 You will need an account to submit issues and feedback for Mimir.
 Creating an account is free and easy to do, so don't let that hold you back from contributing!